Fantasy literature: Style

 Symbolism often plays a significant role in fantasy literature, often through the use of archetypal figures inspired by earlier texts or folklore.
 Some argue that fantasy literature and its archetypes fulfill a function for individuals and society and the messages are continually updated for current societies.

 Ursula K. Le Guin, in her essay "From Elfland to Poughkeepsie", presented the idea that language is the most crucial element of high fantasy, because it creates a sense of place.
 She analyzed the misuse of a formal, "olden-day" style, saying that it was a dangerous trap for fantasy writers because it was ridiculous when done wrong.
 She warns writers away from trying to base their style on that of masters such as Lord Dunsany and E. R. Eddison, emphasizing that language that is too bland or simplistic creates the impression that the fantasy setting is simply a modern world in disguise, and presents examples of clear, effective fantasy writing in brief excerpts from Tolkien and Evangeline Walton.

 Michael Moorcock observed that many writers use archaic language for its sonority and to lend color to a lifeless story.
 Brian Peters writes that in various forms of fairytale fantasy, even the villain's language might be inappropriate if vulgar.

-At the turn of the millennium, the Harry Potter young adult urban fantasy novels of J. K. Rowling achieved widespread popularity by combining fantasy with realism, and exploring a variety of contemporary themes, including coming of age, prejudice, the loss of innocence, impending war, political corruption, death, depression, love, loss, and discrimination.